ASSESSMENTS

 The OSCE stations for this exam represent common workplace examples of the content areas.
 Examinees should manage each presenting case as they would in a real life practice setting.
 There are no hidden surprises or tricks.

-The OSCE consists of the following competency domains:
+The OSCE consists of the following competency Role Domains during the OSCE:

 Visualize the Exam